-Instacart is a same-day grocery delivery service that the department uses for BJs Wholesale purchases only.
-Work with your supervisor to be given a BJs membership and access to Instacart.
+Instacart is a same-day grocery delivery service that the department uses for purchases only.
+Work with your supervisor to be given access to Instacart.
 To place an order, you will login to the departmental account.
 Username: reslife@miami.edu Password: 1211Dickinson (capital D)